cbrane/project-context/README.md

 project_to_md.py
 ```

-The script will generate a Markdown representation of your project (wrapped in `<project>` XML tags) and copy it to your clipboard.
+The script will generate a Markdown representation of your project (wrapped in `<project>` XML tags), count the total number of tokens in the output, and copy the Markdown to your clipboard.

-Happy coding!